 Prep and proof dough

-Place the yeast in a large bowl and mix in water until dissolved.
+Now, place the yeast in a large bowl and mix in water until dissolved.

 - Pour in 30ml of the oil, then add the flour and salt.
 Mix until just combined and the flour is hydrated.